dpi2go/dpi2go.github.io/README.md

-## The introduction to DPI2GO Initiative!
+## The DPI2GO Convention at a glance!

 To generate a positive return on the Digital Program Insertion (DPI), the systems do not have just to be inexpensive and robust, but also have to be largely standards-based.